Blockchain: A Graph Primer

-In its essence, a Blockchain address is a unique string of 26-35 characters created from public keys.
-Bitcoin uses two kinds of addresses: \begin{itemize} \item \textit{Pay to PubkeyHash} address that starts with 1 as in \shade{1Pudc88gyFynBVZccRJeYyEV7ZnjfXnfKn}. \item \textit{Pay to ScriptHash} address that starts with 3 as in \shade{3J4kn4QoYDj95S3fqajUzonFhLyjjfKjP3}. \end{itemize} The most common (we may even say the standard) type is the \textit{Pay to PubkeyHash}, where a single private key is used to spend bitcoins received from a transaction. \textit{Pay to ScriptHash} functionality was added later to support m-of-n multi signature transactions; at the receiving address bitcoins can be spend only when at least m out of n users use their private keys.
-In theory, all of n private keys can belong to the same user but stored on different computers, thereby reducing the risk of theft.
-In practice, keys belong to different users and \textit{Pay to ScriptHash} is used in creative scenarios such as in wallet sharing, or buying/selling things with increased security.
+The most common (we may even say the standard) type is the \textit{Pay to PubkeyHash}, where we use a single private key to spend bitcoins received from a transaction.
+Bitcoin added the \textit{Pay to ScriptHash} functionality later to support m-of-n multi-signature transactions; at the receiving address, bitcoins can be spent only when at least m out of n users sign the transaction.
+In theory, each of n private keys belongs to different users who must come together to spend the coins.
+In practice, all keys belong to the same user, and the scheme is used to prevent coin theft through stolen private keys.
+Bech32 is used for Segregated Witness~\footnote{Segregated Witness leaves transaction signatures out of blocks to save space.} outputs.
+Taproot was designed to make it more difficult to determine whether an address requires multiple signatures to unlock the bitcoins it receives.
+Despite its potential benefits, Taproot addresses have not yet gained widespread adoption among Bitcoin users.
+P2SH and P2PKH are case sensitive and Base58 coded, whereas Bech32 is case insensitive and Base32 coded.

+We cannot initiate a transaction without a receiver address, and an error checking code appended to the address prevents address typo errors.
+It is not possible to send bitcoins to a malformed address.
+A user may publish its address on web forums, mailing lists, or other mediums.

-From a graph perspective, the address type does not change anything; both can be used in transactions as input/output addresses.
-However \textit{Pay to ScriptHash} makes initiation of a transaction very interesting, because it allows users to participate in spending decisions.
-This user behavior can be mined for various applications such as fraud prevention, and marketing.
+Each type of Bitcoin address is created using a specific protocol, but from a technical perspective, the type of address used in a transaction does not matter, as all types of addresses can be used as input or output addresses.
+However, the use of Pay to ScriptHash addresses in transactions makes it possible for multiple users to participate in the spending decision.
+This user behavior can be mined for various applications, such as fraud prevention and marketing.

-Each user publishes its address on web forums, mailing lists or other mediums.
-Holder of the address can manage the assets (in Bitcoin the asset is an amount of the bitcoin currency) acquired by transactions, because only she knows the private key associated with the address.
-A transaction cannot be initiated without a receiver address, and an error checking code appended to the address prevents typo errors in the address.

-A key point to note is this: public keys are easily hashed to create addresses but it is a one way street.
-It is very difficult to compute the public key of a given address.